 What is It’s TIME Hillsborough?
-This June 2019, the Hillsborough Metropolitan Planning Organization (MPO) kicks off the next phase of its public engagement campaign, collecting input on specific types of projects Hillsborough residents want to see in the 2045 Long Range Transportation Plan.
+From June 1-July 28, 2019, the Hillsborough MPO held a public engagement campaign, collecting input on specific types of projects Hillsborough citizens want to see included in Hillsborough County 2045 Long Range Transportation Plan.

 What is a Long-Range Transportation Plan (LRTP)?
-The Long Range Transportation Plan directs federal and state dollars towards projects we value.
+The Long Range Transportation Plan directs federal and state dollars towards transportation investments we value in our community.
 It looks out at least 20 years and must be updated every five years.
-The LRTP, which will be adopted in November 2019, identifies future projects recommended for state and federal funding.
+The LRTP will be adopted in November 2019.

 What’s in the current Imagine 2040 LRTP?
 The 2040 Long Range Transportation Plan (LRTP) is a multi-modal plan full of choices that reflect and support the way we want to live and travel.